 Tip 2: Briefly explain each type of risk

 “The different kinds of risks include:

 Stakeholder risk – this risk relates to managers, suppliers, investors, customers, and other stakeholders.
-The risk factor comes about when these people are not able to implement a project wisely and correctly.
+The risk factor comes about when these people cannot implement a project wisely and correctly.

-External risk – the completion of a project requires external help from people like vendors.
-But their involvement of external individuals brings about some extent of risk in a project.
+External risk – completing a project requires external help from people like vendors.
+But the involvement of external individuals brings about some risk in a project.

 Technology risks – some projects require the use of the latest technology.
 Some organizations may not manage to acquire the latest technology, hence making that a risk factor.

-Others include execution risk that arises because of the absence of organizational support and regulatory risk, which relate to skipping any of the strict regulations that are set for projects.”
+Others include execution risk that arises because of the absence of organizational support and regulatory risk, which relate to skipping any of the strict project regulations.”

 9. What Is Risk Probability And Risk Impact?